Unmasking a High Sensation Seeking Highly Sensitive Person: Customs, Borders and Boundaries

 I didn't grow up in a family where I learned healthy boundaries, or in a culture that demonstrates healthy boundaries, so I didn't learn what they looked or felt like.
 So I had no idea what the word "boundaries" meant in terms of providing myself with a healthy environment.

-Which is what I began learning about when I began coordinating and facilitating HSP Discussion Groups, and why I created HSP Trait Transformation™.
+Which is what I began learning about when I began coordinating and facilitating HSP Discussion Groups.

-Because HSP Trait Transformation™ Discussion Groups have a "time" element to them - no one person gets to "hog the stage" so to speak.
+Because HSP Discussion Groups explore the element of time in a unique way - no one person gets to "hog the stage" so to speak.
 There's a structure in place to ensure that everyone has an equal amount of time.

 And this is a great way for HSPs to learn about healthy boundaries, because oftentimes we "feel" the pull from others who want, or appear to need, our time.
 And they "hog the stage".
 And, like I said, sometimes we can be doing this to ourselves, without understanding that we're doing this.
 And when it comes to someone else "hogging the stage" we need to ask ourselves - are they?
 Or, are we allowing them to - because we've unknowingly allowed them to "cross a boundary"?